Constantine Sidamon-Eristoff, Founding Chairman

 Woody is a former Trustee of the Eastern New York Chapter of The Nature Conservancy and served on TNC's Brazil Advisory Group.
 He is also a shareholder and Board Member of Limpopo-Lipadi Game and Wilderness Reserve in Botswana which is dedicated to the conservation of habit and species in an important area of that country.
 Woody graduated from the University of Pennsylvania with a BA in International Relations and an MBA from the Wharton School of Finance.
 He is married with two adult children and lives in New York City and Millbrook, NY.

 Edward Mohlenhoff, Esq.- Ed grew up in Oyster Bay Cove and East Norwich, New York, attended the public schools and graduated from Oyster Bay High School.
-Ed went on to get his Bachelors Degree in Economics from Columbia University and his law degree from St. Johns Law School.
-In the past, Ed has served on the Board of the Oyster Bay Main Street Association and the Nassau County Chapter of the American Red Cross and was also the past Chairperson of the Tax Certiorari and Condemnation Committee of the Nassau County Bar Assocation.
-He has served as the President and Vice President of the Advisory Board of the Theodore Roosevelt Sanctuary and Audubon Center and has served as a Trustee of the Seawanhaka Corinthian Yacht Club.
+Ed went on to get his Bachelor’s Degree in Economics from Columbia University and his law degree from St. Johns Law School.
+In the past, Ed has served on the Board of the Oyster Bay Main Street Association and the Nassau County Chapter of the American Red Cross and was also the past Chairperson of the Tax Certiorari and Condemnation Committee of the Nassau County Bar Association.
+He has served as the President and Vice President of the Advisory Board of the Theodore Roosevelt Sanctuary and Audubon Center.

 Presently, Ed is with the law firm of Schroder and Strom LLP, and before joining this firm he was a partner of the firm Siegel Fenchel and Peddy.
 Ed was also employed as a Deputy County Attorney for the Nassau County Attorney’s Office for a few years before entering into private practice.
 Previous to law school, Ed worked for the Federal Reserve Bank of New York and the law firm Curtis, Mallet-Prevost, Colt and Mosle LLP.

-In addition to his work in the very specialized field of Tax Certiorari, Ed is presently the President of Youngs Memorial Cemetary (burial site of President Theodore Roosevelt), on the State Board of Audubon New York, on the Advisory Board of the Theodore Roosevelt Sanctuary and Audubon Center, Treasurer of the Life Enrichment Center of Oyster Bay and on the Board of the Oyster Bay Community Foundation.
-He is also a member of the Oyster Bay Historical Society, Friends of Raynham Hall and SPLIA (Society for the Preservation of Long Island Antiquities.)
+In addition to his work in the very specialized field of Tax Certiorari, Ed is presently the President of Youngs Memorial Cemetery (burial site of President Theodore Roosevelt), on the State Board of Audubon New York, Trustee of Seawanhaka Corinthian Yacht Club, Vice President of the Life Enrichment Center of Oyster Bay, on the Board of the Oyster Bay Community Foundation, and is also a member of the Board of Regents at NYU/Winthrop University Hospital.

 Laura O'Donohue- Since 2004, Laura has been the Owner/Manager of Snow Hill Farm, LLC, a working farm on over 100 acres of gardens, pastures, and woods in the town of North Salem, Snow Hill Farm was established to bring fresh healthful food to the community while practicing responsible organic farming.
 Snow Hill Farm’s primary crop is grass-fed all natural certified Black Angus Beef.
 Additionally, the farm grows its own hay, builds healthy soils through the practice of composting, sustainably harvested firewood, and produces wood chips from forested land.
 Snow Hill Farm also has working apiaries which produce our own wildflower honey, seasonal fruits and vegetables, and a herd of Dorset Horn and Southdown Sheep which produce medium weight wool.
 Snow Hill Farm is a proud member of the Northeast Organic Farming Association (Farmers Pledge), Watershed Agricultural Council, American Tree Farm System, New York Farm Bureau and the Audubon at Home Program.
 Snow Hill Farm has been awarded a Bird Habitat Certification for its organic farming practices, habitat management plan, and creation of a bird friendly property within a working farm.